Ukraine basketball players find homes at Canadian college - WHIZ News

 Kovalevska, 23, enrolled in business studies in Lethbridge and will begin playing this season.

-Hozalova, 24, needs to complete an English for Academic Purposes (EAP) program at the university before she’s academically eligible to play conference games in Canada West — Hozalova answered questions for this story via email.
-She can still practice with the Pronghorns and play exhibition games.
+Hozalova, 24, needs to complete an English for Academic Purposes (EAP) program at the university before she’s academically eligible to play conference games in Canada West.
+Hozalova, who answered questions for this story via email with the Canadian Press, can still practice with the Pronghorns and play exhibition games.

 Hozalova’s mother and 17-year-old brother fled to Germany.
 Kovalevska’s parents and brother are in a relatively safer area in northwest Ukraine, but uncertainty weighs on her.